Are you tired of winging it when publishing on social media? Do you feel like you’re always scrambling for fresh content?

 Again, give your team access to customer feedback from the various platforms for faster and easier calendar adjustments.
 Including your team members in the content calendar development and execution process ensures their ongoing support.

-The secret here is in “sell without selling” to keep your audience entertained and generate real leads simultaneously.
+The secret here is to “sell without selling” to entertain your audience and generate leads.

 The 4-1-1 Approach

-The rule states that for every six postings you publish on your social accounts, every four should be relevant content that entertains and educates, one soft sell, and one hard sell.
+The rule states that for every six posts you publish on your social accounts, four should be relevant content that entertains and educates, one should be a “soft” sell, and the other a “hard” sell.

-For instance, you could make engaging videos that are relevant to your audience and can entertain them.
-Videos tend to be far more engaging than other forms of content, making them great for driving your engagement and growing your reach.
+For instance, you could make engaging videos that are relevant and entertaining to your audience.
+Videos tend to be far more engaging than other forms of content, with videos on Instagram generating more comments on average than image and carousel posts combined:

 The Rule of the Third